greeshmika22/CODSOFT-Quiz-app/README.md

-To create a qui app using front-end
+To create a Quiz app using front-end development